An26/GroupProjectTwo/README.md

 # ResMe
-Description: A full-stack application that helps create resumes quickly for the entry-level developer.
+* Description: A full-stack application that helps create resumes quickly for the entry-level developer.
-Created by: Jessica Loch (Database & Backend), Stella Wu (Backend), An Huynh (Front End)
+* Motiation: Wanted to streamline the resume building process to make job searching easier for new developers.
-Motiation: Wanted to streamline the resume building process to make job searching easier for new developers.
+* Results: Application successfully creates resumes but does suffer from minimal styling issues due to the conversion of HTML code to PDF format.
-Results: Application successfully creates resumes but does suffer from minimal styling issues due to the conversion of HTML code to PDF format.
+* Created by: Jessica Loch (Database & Backend), Stella Wu (Backend), An Huynh (Front End)

 ### [Demo!](https://resumeme.herokuapp.com/)